 With a minimum of only £10, our commission per deal is 1.65% of the first £10,000 value, 0.5% of the next £90,000 and 0.4% of any excess.
 These rates apply to all securities.
 We must charge you Government stamp duty at 0.5% of the value when buying shares, preference stocks and convertibles.

-Whenever possible we trade and hold overseas securities through Crest and although the handling costs are higher than UK securities, Pilling & Co absorb the fees and no extra charge is made.
+Whenever possible we trade and hold overseas securities through Crest and although the costs are higher than UK securities, Pilling & Co absorb the fees.

-However, if you choose an investment which cannot be traded or held via Crest and a third party has to be used, the cost incurred will be passed on to you.
-Although most overseas transactions can be accommodated within our commission rates, please enquire at time of dealing as additional charges may be applicable.
+If you choose an investment which has to be traded and held with an overseas custodian, the cost incurred will be passed on to you.
+Please enquire at time of dealing for applicable additional charges.

 We reserve the right to sell or realise any investment which we are holding (or entitled to receive) on your behalf in order to meet any liabilities you may have incurred to us.
 Our right to sell any such investment will arise immediately upon default by you in making payment of any amount due to us and in that event we are entitled to sell or dispose of all or any part of such investment (whether these be investments in respect of which the default arises or any other investments for the time being held by us or which we are entitled to receive on your behalf) after the expiry of any statutory notice period.
 We shall not be liable to you in respect of any loss arising nor in respect of any choice made by us in selecting the investments to be sold.
 We will apply the proceeds of sale (net of costs) in or towards discharge of your liabilities to us and will account to you for the balance.
 In the event that such proceeds are insufficient to cover the whole of your liabilities to us, you remain liable for the balance.